hleclerc/Sane_inter/docs/generation/content.md

 foo_diff := sym_diff.subs [ x, n ], [ xv, nv ]
 ```

 These symbolic representations can be seen as the level above the AST representation (also accessible via std introspection as shown later).
-They enable what one can call "code instrospection and filtering".
+They enable what one can call "code introspection and filtering".

 It is for instance used in the module `vectorize` (providing ways to simplify the writing of loops with SIMD instructions).
 In all the cases, transformations are triggered by standard calls and are a library concern (meaning that you have the choice to select them, to modify or create new ones for full control and extensibility).